[ + links to: Glossary - Timeline - Maps - Survey of Ooranye - Plan of Olhoav -

 This whetted their appetite; they expected Yadon to recount tales from his journeys, or show interest in their lives in some respectful way, to pay more of his social due.

-"Sponndar Therff," he began with a concerned question, "if I am correct in my understanding that this is a troubled place, what do you hope will happen?"
+"Sponndar Therff," he began, "allow me, first of all, a concerned question.
+If this is a troubled place, what is your hope?
+What do you wish to happen?"

 Therff's reply was blunt.
-"We ought to get out."
+"I hope we soon agree that we ought to get out."

 All eyes swung to aim at the landlord.
 Yadon was forgotten as demands were fired at Therff: "What's this?"
 "What do you mean, 'get out'?"